corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/deploy/generating-a-node-cordform.md

 ## Optional configuration

-* `notary` &lt;config&gt; - use this configuration option to specify the node as a Notary node. **Required for Notary nodes**.
-For more information, see [notary](../../../../../../../en/platform/corda/4.9/enterprise/node/setup/corda-configuration-fields.html#notary).
+* `notary` &lt;config&gt; - use this configuration option to specify the node as a Notary node. **Required for Notary nodes.** For more information, see [notary](../../../../../../../en/platform/corda/4.9/enterprise/node/setup/corda-configuration-fields.html#notary).

 * `devMode` &lt;boolean&gt; - use this configuration option to enable development mode when you set its value to `true`.
 For more information, see [devMode](../../../../../../../en/platform/corda/4.9/enterprise/node/setup/corda-configuration-fields.html#devmode).
 For example: